Kaltsoon/react-native-material/material/2-react-native-basics.md

 };
 ```

 Setting the [horizontal](https://reactnative.dev/docs/scrollview#horizontal) prop `true` will cause the `ScrollView` component to scroll horizontally once the content won't fit the screen.
 Note that, you will need to add suitable style properties to the `ScrollView` component so that the tabs will be laid in a _row_ inside the flex container.
+You can make sure that the app bar can be scrolled horizontally by adding tabs until the last tab won't fit the screen.
+Just remember to remove the extra tabs once the app bar is working as intended.

 ## Form state management